 It’s one of the best places to visit in Minnesota if you have an interest in catching Largemouth Bass, Northern Pike, Walleye, and Eelpout.

 Since it’s operational year-round, you can go whenever you want.
 Book a hotel from Kayak in the area to go ziplining in Bemidji the next day, which is within a short driving distance of the lake.
+Or, consider heading to Itasca State Park to see the start of the Mississippi.

 See Related: Best Things to do in Brainerd, Minnesota